 And guess what?
 Not only do those experiences increase repeat attendance, they also get people talking.
 Stories about your event increase word-of-mouth awareness through social media and face-to-face interactions.

 Aside from the unique kick-offs, the conference includes a karaoke night, opening night drinks where you can be comfy and cozy in your pajamas, and 60s themed networking drinks in the sponsor hall.
 Plus, when I attended, the event finished with a balloon drop.
 (Duh.
 Because what corporate conference doesn’t finish with balloons falling from the ceiling?)

-MarketingProfs even managed to step out of the box and into the stall - the bathroom stall, with marketing themed signs on the mirrors and doors.
+MarketingProfs even managed to step out-of-the-box and into the stall -- the bathroom stall -- with marketing themed signs in the restrooms.